12 Best Product Analytics Books to Read in 2024

 1. Product Analytics: Applied Data Science Techniques for Actionable Consumer Insights by Joanne Rodrigues

 Joanne Rodrigues’ book offers an excellent entry point into the world of product analytics.
-Although the book does touch on some of the math and code used in product analytics, it excels at explaining how product developers can interpret user actions to better predict motivations.
+Although the book touches on some of the math and code used in product analytics, it excels at explaining how product developers can better interpret user actions to predict motivations.

-This book also offers good explanations of how behaviors develop, and how this knowledge can be used to change them.
+This book also explains how behaviors develop and how this knowledge can be used to change them.

-Product Analytics shows how social science can be merged with data science by product creators to get deeper insights into user actions.
+Product Analytics shows how product creators can merge social science with data science to get deeper insights into user actions.
 The book uses simple and relatable examples to explain topics such as A/B testing and designing better metrics or KPIs.

 Why This Book is a Must-Read:

-Joanne Rodrigues explains how user behavior can be understood, but also shows how product creators can change these behaviors to suit their products.
+Joanne Rodrigues explains how user behavior can be understood and how product creators can change these behaviors to suit their products.
 The book also shows how readers can go beyond correlation and focus on causation to better understand why users behave the way they do and address their needs better.

-For those who have yet to use any statistical tools, the book also includes an introduction to R and shows how it can be used to perform many operations, including: predictive modeling, statistical matching, and time-series modeling.
+For those who have not used any statistical tools, the book also includes an introduction to R. It shows how it can perform many operations, including predictive modeling, statistical matching, and time-series modeling.

 2. Experimentation Works: The Surprising Power of Business Experiments by Stefan H. Thomke